chrisdruidman/eve-trading-assistant/docs/AI_AGENT_GUIDE.md

     - For pagination, ensure `last-modified` is stable across pages; refetch if not.
 - Retries and resilience:
     - Retry transient errors (network, 5xx, 429) with exponential backoff and jitter.
     - Use a circuit-breaker to avoid hammering ESI during incident windows.
+The backend `EsiClient` implements a breaker with configurable thresholds, half-open probing, and preemptive open when `X-ESI-Error-Limit-Remain` is critically low.
+The server degrades gracefully by returning 503 with the latest available run.
     - Persist partial results only with a clear `snapshot_id` and consistency checks.

 ### ESI Endpoints (Initial Focus)